manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 7. In the **Choose locations** page, select **Let me choose specific locations.**

-8. As you scroll down the page, note that the **Status** of the **Exchange email** location is turned on.
+8. As you scroll down the page, note that the **Status** of the **Exchange email** location is turned **On**.
 Leave this set to On.
-However, for all the other locations that are turned on, select their toggle switches to turn them off.
+However, for all the other locations that are turned on, select their toggle switches to turn them **Off**.
 As you scroll through the locations, **Exchange email** should be the only location turned on.

 9. Select **Next**.

 10. On the **Review your settings** page, review all the settings.
 If any need to be corrected, select the **Edit** option and make the appropriate correction.
-Select **Create this policy** to finish the wizard.
+Once everything looks correct, select **Create this policy** to finish the wizard.

 11. Do not close your Client 1 VM or Microsoft Edge.
 Leave your web browser open as well as all tabs for the next lab.